ClaytonJaksha/Lab8/README.md

 ## Objective and Purpose
 ### Objective

-The objective of this lab is to use pulse-width modulation to drive our robot's (hereafter referred to as "Robert") main wheels.
+The objective of this lab is to use the robot's IR sensors to navigate it through a simple maze.

 ### Purpose

-To begin incorporating course concepts on the final course project.
+To incorporate all course concepts into a single lab and enjoy some practical computer engineering!

 ## Preliminary Design